Spring Cloud Azure authentication

 password: ${AZURE_USER_PASSWORD}

 The following example shows you how to authenticate with Key Vault using a different service principal.
 This example configures the application with two credentials: one system-assigned managed identity and one service principal.
-The Key Vault Secret client will use the service principal, but any other components will use managed identity instead.
+The Key Vault Secret client uses the service principal, but any other components use managed identity instead.

 spring.cloud.azure: